spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

         * This means it only works on global constants.
         * If I understand this correctly, data cannot contain declrefs. i.e. pointers to other decls.

+After some discussion a counter-proposal was introduced:
+The addition of a new builtin: `@wasmCustomSection("key", "value")`.
+This new builtin allows users to emit custom data into the `custom` section existent in WebAssembly modules.
+This has the benefits of `linksection` remaining to work as status quo which works similarly to other formats such as ELF and MachO.
+It also means we don't have to provide conditional checks on the `linksection` syntax in the event someone wants to emit a custom section for WebAssembly.

 ## 2022-12-29